AlexandraVovc/UnixFinalProject/README.md

 Once again I was faced by two choices: either Apache Web Server or Nginx.
 Apache Web Server has more features.
 However Nginx is faster and has a better performance.
 Therefore I chose Nginx for a simple and efficent Web Server.

 ## License
-The project is licensed under CC.
+The project is licensed under Apache.